spicypar/mirror-leech-telegram-bot/README.md

 ## Bot commands to be set in [@BotFather](https://t.me/BotFather)

 ```
-mirror1 - Mirror
+mirror - Mirror
-zipmirror1 - Mirror and upload as zip
+zipmirror - Mirror and upload as zip
-unzipmirror1 - Mirror and extract files
+unzipmirror - Mirror and extract files
 qbmirror - Mirror torrent using qBittorrent
 qbzipmirror - Mirror torrent and upload as zip using qb
 qbunzipmirror - Mirror torrent and extract files using qb